natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/EC-665%20Tiger%20HAD.md

 <!--''Defensive armament with turret machine guns or cannons, crewed by gunners.
 Examine the number of gunners and what belts or drums are better to use.
 If defensive weaponry is not available, remove this subsection.''-->
 The '''''{{PAGENAME}}''''' only has the following Defensive systems installed:

-*'''Flares''' - installs 60 Flares.
+*'''Countermeasures''' - installs 48 Countermeasures.
 *'''MAW''' - Missile Approach Warning system.
 *'''ATAM''' - Air To Air Missile.

-The '''MAW''' system allows for 60 Flares to be installed, along with warnings that missiles have been launched.
+The '''MAW''' system provides warnings that missiles have been launched and automatically deploys countermeasures.
 The '''ATAM''' allows for the Mistral air-to-air missile to be installed, these are installed on each wing's hard point, which means 50% of the available hard points are used by the mistral air-to-air missiles, meaning the suspended armament are reduced by half.
 However, the Mistral missiles are one of the best missiles in the game, able to destroy anything which it locks on to.

 == Usage in battles ==